gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 Before changing the time, ensure that automatic NTP system clock synchronization has been disabled.

-To change the current time, run the following command as the user  **root**.
+To change the current time, run the following command as the **root** user.
 In the command,  _HH_  indicates the hour,  _MM_  indicates the minute, and  _SS_  indicates the second.
-Change them based on the site requirements.
+Change them as required.

 ```
 # timedatectl set-time HH:MM:SS